 The latest rumor stems from leaked internal concept art, thus the final design of the Card UI could change or not become a part of Windows 10 at all.
 The image obtained for the report shows one card representing Foursquare, which displays several restaurants and their review scores.
 Another card is from the Calendar app that shows a meeting taking place at a specified time.
 Another card actually looks like a chat window.

 Last week brought rumors that the Windows 10 Redstone release would bring a new interface for apps called RadialController.
 This would allow the user to essentially grab a pen stylus and dial up or down the volume, or quickly change a tune, in a multimedia app.
 Another feature called InkToolbar is planned as well, and this would allow users with a stylus pen to natively take notes and draw within third-party apps.
-Audio Routing is also slated for Windows 10 Mobile Redstone, pushing the audio through the device’s speaker or through a Bluetooth device when making a call.
+Audio Routing is also slated for

 The Redstone update itself is slated to take place in two waves: Redstone 1 (RS1) in June and Redstone 2 (RS2) in the first quarter of 2017.
 RS1 is expected to be revealed during the Build conference starting tomorrow, with a build of this release going out to developers so that they can create apps and Edge extensions in time for the June launch.
 RS2 is expected to contain the features that didn’t make it into RS1, and that launched alongside new branded devices that take advantage of RS2’s features.